yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "[stats] when a city adopts this religion for the first time"
 	Example: "[+1 Gold, +2 Production] when a city adopts this religion for the first time"

+	This unique's effect can be modified with &lt;(modified by game speed)&gt;
 	Applicable to: Global

 ??? example  "[relativeAmount]% Natural religion spread [cityFilter]"